PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ### adroit-h11g3

-The GPUs on this node are the same as those on `adroit-h11g1`.
+This node offers the older V100 GPUs.

 ### Compute Capability and Building Optimized Codes